seakhtar/nsf-sbir/pages/fastlane/proposal-submission.md

 ### Print Proposal

 If you have completed all the above actions you are now ready to submit your proposal.
-If you want to print out your proposal before moving to the submission and printing section below, return to the "Proposal Actions" screen and click on the **"Print"** button. **This will allow you to have a hard copy of what you have entered into FastLane.** (_The printed proposal is not your official proposal_). **Note that only those persons listed as official Sponsored Research Officers (SROs) have the ability to complete submission of the proposal to NSF.**
+If you want to print out your proposal before moving to the submission and printing section  below, return to the "Proposal Actions" screen and click on the "Print" button. **This will allow you to have a hard copy of what you have entered into FastLane**.
+(The printed  proposal is not your official proposal).
+NOTE: Only the organization's Authorized Representative (interchangeably referred to as AOR and SPO (Sponsored Project Officer) SRO (Sponsored Research Officer) can submit the proposal to NSF.

-- If you have SRO Access Rights, you can click the **"Submit SBIR"** or **"Submit STTR"** button and the proposal will be submitted to NSF.
+-If you have SPO Access Rights, you can click the **"Submit SBIR"** or **"Submit STTR"** button and the proposal will be submitted to NSF.
 You will receive a confirmation email with the new NSF Proposal ID.

-- If you **do not** see the "Submit SBIR" or "Submit STTR" button on the "Proposal Action" screen, you do not have the FastLane SRO Access Rights and should follow the directions below.
+-If you **do not** see the "Submit SBIR" or "Submit STTR" button on the "Proposal Action" screen, you do not have the FastLane SPO Access Rights.  **Follow the instructions outlined below.**
-Submitting a proposal to NSF involves two steps in the Research Administration portal:
-- Submitting the proposal to NSF
-- Electronically signing the proposal

-### Allow SRO Access
+### Allow SPO Access

 1\.
 To begin the submission process, return to the Proposal Actions screen; select and highlight the proposal you wish to submit and click on the button **"Allow SPO Access".**